Resilient-Labs/morning-challenge-tic-tac-toe/README.md

 # Retro-Time Tic Tac Toe

 A Retro-themed tic tac toes Application.
 This app includes the ability for a user to play tic tac toe with another human player.
-Using X's and O's players can enjoy a game of tic tac toe!
+Using X's and O's players can enjoy the game!

 **Try it out here:** https://retrotimetictactoe.netlify.app/